carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 exercises: 2
 keypoints:
 - "All models are wrong, but some are useful."
-- "Before reading into a model's estimated coefficients, modelers must take care to test the 5 assumptions of linear regression."
+- "Before reading into a model's estimated coefficients, modelers must take care to check for evidence of overfitting and assess the 5 assumptions of linear regression."
+- "One-hot enoding, while necesssary, can often produce very sparse binary predictors which have little information.
+Predictors with very little variability should be removed prior to model fitting."
 objectives:
 - "Understand how to assess the validity of a multivariate regression model."
 - "Understand how to use statistics to evaluate the likelihood of existing relationships recovered by a multivariate model."
 questions:
 - "How can multivariate models be used to detect interesting relationships found in nature?"
 - "What are the assumptions of linear regression models?"
 - "How can we rigorously evaluate the validity and accuracy of a multivariate regression model?"
+- "How should we preprocess categorical predictors and sparse binary predictors?"
 ---

-### Intro
+## Model Validity & Interpretability
 With the help of statistical tests and a careful consideration of the phenonemon in study, multivariate regression models can help us test the existence of interesting relationships found in nature.
 How can we rigorously determine if a regression model is detecting relationships (i.e., non-zero slopes or model coefs) that truly exist?

-There are three critical questions we must ask before we can read too far into our model's estimations.
-We will discuss all three in detail throughout this episode.
+There are four critical questions we must ask before we can read too far into our model's estimations.
 1. **Accounting for relevant predictors**: Have we included as many relevant predictors in the model as possible?
 2. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?
 3. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
+4. **Hypothesis testing**: What is the likelihood that the relationship revealed by the model is due to chance alone?

-### 2. Regression assumptions and hypothesis testing
+### Hypothesis testing
+We will ultimately use hypothesis testing to determine if our model has found any statistically signficant relationships.
 What does it mean to be statistically signficiant?
 It means that an observed relationship is unlikely (< 5% chance if p=.005) to occur due to chance alone.

 To run statistics on a regression model, we start with two hypotheses — one null and one alternative.
 * $H_0$ (Null hypothesis): $m$ = 0 (i.e., slope is flat)
 * $H_A$ (Alternative hypothesis): $m \neq 0$ (i.e.., slope is not completely flat)

 In other words, we are testing to see if a predictor has a consistent effect on some target variable.
 We are NOT testing the magnitidute of the effect (we will discuss effect sizes later); simply whether or not an observed effect is due to chance or not.
 In statistics, we start with the null hypothesis as our default and review evidence (the fitted model and its estimated parameters and error measurement) to see if the observed data suggests that the null hypothesis should be rejected.

-#### Linear regression assumptions
+### Linear regression assumptions
 The assumptions of regression (mostly) need to be met before rejecting the null hypothesis because violating these assumptions can lead to biased and unreliable parameter estimates, incorrect standard errors, and misleading hypothesis test results.
 Failing to meet the assumptions can compromise the validity and interpretability of the regression model.
 When testing multivariate models for signficant coefficients, the following assumpitons should be met to assure validty of results.
 1. **Linearity**: There is a linear relation between Y and X
 2. **Normality**: The error terms (residuals) are normally distributed
 3. **Homoscedasticity**: The variance of the error terms is constant over all X values (homoscedasticity)
 4. **Independence**: The error terms are independent
 5. **Limited multicollinearity among predictors**: This assumption applies to multivariate regression models but is not relevant in univariate regression since there is only one predictor variable.
 Multicollinearity refers to the presence of high correlation or linear dependence among the predictor variables in a regression model.
 It indicates that there is a strong linear relationship between two or more predictor variables.
 Multicollinearity can make it challenging to isolate the individual effects of predictors and can lead to unstable and unreliable coefficient estimates.
 It primarily focuses on the relationships among the predictors themselves.

-#### Testing procedure
+### Overview of hypothesis testing procedure
 The procedure for testing whether predictor(s) have a statistically significant effect on a target variable in a regression model typically involves the following steps:

-1. Formulate the null hypothesis (H₀) and alternative hypothesis (H₁) for the test.
-The null hypothesis typically states that the predictor has no effect on the response variable (coef=0), while the alternative hypothesis suggests that there is a significant effect (coef!=0).
+1. **Formulate the null hypothesis (H₀) and alternative hypothesis (H₁) for the test.** The null hypothesis typically states that the predictor has no effect on the response variable (coef=0), while the alternative hypothesis suggests that there is a significant effect (coef!=0).

-2. If using multiple predictors, check for multicollinearity.
-Multicollinearity can be an especially pervasive.
+2. **If using multiple predictors, check for multicollinearity.** Multicollinearity can be an especially pervasive.

-3. Fit the regression model to your data.
-Obtain the estimated coefficients for each predictor, along with their standard errors.
+3. **Fit the regression model to your data.** Obtain the estimated coefficients for each predictor, along with their standard errors.

+4. **Check for evidence of overfitting**: If overfitting occurs, it doesn't make much sense to make general claims about observed relationships in the model.

-4. Evaluate linearity assumption (if using univariate model, can do this step before model fitting via a simple scatterplot).
+4. **Evaluate linearity assumption**: If using a univariate model, can do this step before model fitting via a simple scatterplot.

-5. Evaluate normality of errors assumption
+5. **Evaluate normality of errors assumption.**

-6. Calculate the test statistic: Calculate the test statistic based on the estimated coefficient and its standard error.
+6. **Calculate the test statistic**: Calculate the test statistic based on the estimated coefficient and its standard error.
 The test statistic depends on the specific regression model and hypothesis being tested.
 Common test statistics include t-statistic, z-statistic, or F-statistic.

-6. Determine the critical value: Determine the critical value or significance level (α) at which you want to test the hypothesis.
+6. **Determine the critical value**: Determine the critical value or significance level (α) at which you want to test the hypothesis.
 The significance level typically ranges from 0.01 to 0.05, depending on the desired level of confidence.

-7. Compare the test statistic and critical value: Compare the calculated test statistic with the critical value.
+7. **Compare the test statistic and critical value**: Compare the calculated test statistic with the critical value.
 If the test statistic falls within the critical region (i.e., the calculated p-value is less than the significance level), you reject the null hypothesis and conclude that the predictor is statistically significant.
 If the test statistic does not fall within the critical region, you fail to reject the null hypothesis, indicating that the predictor is not statistically significant.

-8. Interpret the results: Based on the conclusion from the hypothesis test, interpret the significance of the predictor.
+8. **Interpret the results**: Based on the conclusion from the hypothesis test, interpret the significance of the predictor.
 If the predictor is deemed statistically significant, it suggests that there is evidence of a relationship between the predictor and the response variable.
 If the predictor is not statistically significant, it implies that there is no significant evidence of an effect.

 It's important to note that significance tests provide statistical evidence for or against the null hypothesis, but they should be interpreted alongside other factors such as effect size, practical significance, and the context of the problem being studied.
 Additionally, it's crucial to consider the assumptions and limitations of the regression model and the underlying data when interpreting the model.

 ### 0. Load and prep data
-For this episode, we'll explore how to rigorously evaluate the statistics of a multivarite regression model.

 ```python